JDoYo/saveyourself/<SaveYourself>_SRS.md

 4.1.1        Description and Priority

 _&lt;Provide a short description of the feature and indicate whether it is of High, Medium, or Low priority.
 You could also include specific priority component ratings, such as benefit, penalty, cost, and risk (each rated on a relative scale from a low of 1 to a high of 9).&gt;_
-The application must save the player's score so that it can be retrieved at a later time.
+The application must save the User's score so that it can be retrieved at a later time.

 Priority Level: High